Shreyashm16/Hospital-Appointment-and-Information-System/README.md

 # Hospital-Appointment-and-Information-System
-As demands of an Automatic System in the Health Care Sector are high, we need to develop a unique web app for online OPD Appointment , Registration and Hospital Information System.
+#### As demand for an Automatic System in the Health Care Sector are high, we need to develop a unique web app for online OPD Appointment , Registration and Hospital Information System.
+With automation, doctors & nurses can reach out to more patients in a more efficient way, cutting repetitive tasks likepaperwork.

 ## Problem Statement
 At present, there is no platform which can have all virtual functionalities such as video call diagnosis help, online emergency facility & online monitoring patients, One-to-one communication in between patient & doctor virtually, etc.